groupvine/gv-doc/notices/Dec-2020-Update.md

 ```

 will list any emails that contain the words "oil" and "industry", and also
-contains at least one of the words "climate" or "renewable".
+contains at least one of the words "wind" or "solar".

 Common words such as <i>the, but, by, very, because, this, that</i>,
 etc., will be ignored.